Entwicklungsleiter/howto_build_a_website_on_wordpress/docs/01_dns_and_server_hosting.md

 df -h
 ```
 - In the Hetzner servers overview page I find the IPv4 and IPv6 adresses of the new server.
 So I can go back to DNS hosting and add A record (IPv4) and AAAA (for IPv6) there.

+Well, now we have an URL / domain and a server.
+See [next chapter](./02_server_configuration.md) how I configured the server to be a server, docker host and available via ssh.